 One of my favorite techniques for stretching my food budget is substituting half of the meat in my meals with beans.
 So, when I got an email from one of my readers, Lori, with a link to this Black Bean Turkey Burgers recipe on Allrecipes.com, I had to go check it out.
 It looked super simple and tasty, but I wanted to make my own version.
 I took a cue from Lori, who said she liked to add her own spices, like cumin and sriracha, and decided to throw a southwest spin on the black bean and turkey combo.

-Why did I make them “mini”?
-Because A) they cook faster and B) two small patties will fit in my pita better than one large patty.
-So, feel free to make regular sized patties if you want, just know that they’ll like need to cook a little longer.
+I made these burgers mini-sized because A) they cook faster and B) two small patties will fit in my pita better than one large patty.
+Feel free to make regular sized patties if you want, just know that they’ll like need to cook a little longer.

-AND, if you want to be extra fancy, you can mix some shredded pepper jack into the meat and bean mixture for little pops of cheesy goodness in your burgers.
+If you want to be extra fancy, you can mix some shredded pepper jack into the meat and bean mixture for little pops of cheesy goodness in your burgers.
 HELLO YUM.
 I love cheese in my burgers.

 Mini Black Bean Turkey Burgers